Skip to main content

 Related topics

-What qualifies as a change?
+What can qualify as a recent employment change?

 To trigger this rule, the change must be a permanent or significant shift in your employment status, such as: